 Alaska benefits from WUE in another way: by receiving students from out of state.
 Alaska’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Alaska after graduating.
 In 2018-19 Alaska received 396 students through WUE.

 |70%||of Alaska’s PSEP graduates (2007-16) returned home to practice; Alaska doesn't require them to do so.|

 Western Regional Graduate Program (WRGP).
-Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality, distinctive at 60 institutions in all WICHE states.
+Alaska’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality, distinctive at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields and innovative interdisciplinary programs are particular strengths.
-In 2017-18 Alaska sent 33 students to out-of-state institutions, while receiving 10.
+In 2018-19 Alaska sent 34 students to out-of-state institutions, while receiving 53.

 WICHE’s Added Value

 WICHE’s 9th edition of Knocking at the College Door, released in December 2016, projects U.S. trends in high school graduate populations through 2032.

 - Alaska is projected to produce 7,900 high school graduates per year, on average, between school years 2012 and 2032.
 The year in which the high school graduating class is projected to increase to its next high number is 2025-26 – only about 1.4% more graduates than 2012.